-Aligned with the teacher autonomy described in "A Culture of Innovation," USCOC teachers will have the flexibility to innovate in their classrooms.
+Aligned with the teacher autonomy described in "A Culture of Innovation," HHS teachers will have the flexibility to innovate in their classrooms.
 They will be empowered to select curricular tools, instructional strategies, and use of technology as they see fit and given baseline supports to ensure calibrated instruction throughout grade levels and from year to year.
-To that end, teachers will be coached and supported by administrators to select the instructional materials that they believe will drive the best results for their students, ensuring that they will support the mastery of adopted and aligned content standards.
+Though a base curriculum is offered teachers will be coached and supported by administrators to select the instructional materials that they believe will drive the best results for their students, ensuring that they will support the mastery of adopted and aligned content standards.
 In quarterly data conferences and more frequent informal classroom visits, teachers will discuss their choices with an administrator, looking at them in the context of their student achievement results.